Measurement levels refer to different types of variables

 Some text books mention an “absolute zero point”.
 We rather avoid this phrasing because ratio variables may hold negative values; the balance of my bank account may be negative but is has a fixed unit of measurement -Euros in my case- and zero means “nothing”.

 Classical Measurement Levels - Shortcomings

 We argued that measurement levels matter because they facilitate data analysis.
-However, when we look at the most common statistical techniques, we see that
+However, when we look at common statistical techniques, we see that

 - dichotomous variables are treated differently from all other variables but classical measurement levels fail to distinguish them;

 - metric variables (interval and ratio) are always treated identically;